 What’s new in 13.10

 Logging enhancements feature is an extension of Better logging.
 Retail logging support is being introduced for the Connection Center, Graphics (thinwire), and End User Experience Monitoring (EUEM) modules.
 This enhancement helps users troubleshoot, and - in cases of complicated issues - facilitate the support team’s job by using detailed logs.

 For information about enabling retail logging, see Enabling retail logging.

 This feature is an important change to the secure communication protocol.
 Cipher suites with the prefix TLS_RSA_ do not offer forward secrecy.
 These cipher suites are now generally deprecated by the industry.
-However, to support backward compatibility with older versions of XenApp and XenDesktop, Receiver for Linux has an option to enable these cipher suites.
+However, to support backward compatibility with older versions of XenApp and XenDesktop, Citrix Workspace App for Linux has an option to enable these cipher suites.
 For more information, see Configuring deprecated cipher suites.